daffainfo/ctf-writeup/b01lers CTF 2023/warmup/README.md

 ![app](images/app.png)

-As you can see the flag is located in `flag.txt` endpoint.
+As you can see the flag was located in `flag.txt` endpoint.
 But we can't access it directly because there is a function called `validate` to detect if our input is `flag.txt` or not

 ```python
 def validate(data):